jp-quant/jp-quant.github.io/_posts/2020-05-04-alpha_intro.md

 ---
 # Personal Remarks & Important Key Points on Moving Forward
-It is important to recognize that although for the majority of cases, or all of them at a relative level, higher alpha is desired as alpha represents the independent (relative to the market) excess returns of a portfolio.
-However, **That does NOT mean higher alpha means better performance on an absolute sense.** The important concepts we will keep as reminders are:
+It is important to recognize that for the majority of cases, or all of them at a relative level, higher alpha is desired as alpha represents the independent (relative to the market) excess returns of a portfolio.
+However, **the concept of alpha is a statistical measure, constricted by the overarching market's risk.** The important concepts we will keep as reminders are:
 - There is no rewards without risks, as risk = volatility = movements in values to capitalize (if you want no risks, you should just keep your capital in T-bills, or even cash, as they are classified as the Risk-free rate - $$R_f$$)
 - All potential securities in the market, each with their own risk measure comprises such market as a whole, the market to which we are setting as a benchmark.
 - Constructing a portfolio means picking a selected N amount of securities WITHIN THE MARKET for your specific returns objective